MKaringa/delaniStudiios/README.md

 Quick links to their social sites are included together with a copyright date.

 ## Support
-The Portfolio website is compatible with devices of all sizes and all OS's and constitent improvents are being made.
+The Delani Studio website is compatible with devices of all sizes and all OS's and constitent improvents are being made.

 # Setup
 Clone this repo https://github.com/MKaringa/delaniStudiios to your desktop and run npm install to install all the dependencies.